AbsaOSS/pramen/README.md

     # Also ADD PARTTITION is only for Parquet format.
     # This option can be overridden per metatable.
     hive.prefer.add.partition = true

+    # If true, failing to update Hive table won't be considered a failure (false by default)
+    ignore.failures = false

+    # If true, all column names will be escaped when creating a Hive table via an SQL query (true by default).
+    # Usually, the default behavior what is needed since it protects against Hive SQL syntax errors in case
+    # a column name is one of SQL reverved words.
+    escape.column.names = true

     # Optional, use only if you want to use JDBC rather than Spark metastore to query Hive
     hive.jdbc {